MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-label-dnf-protectedemail.md

     To try the label for yourself, you can install the client by going to the [Microsoft download center](https://www.microsoft.com/en-us/download/details.aspx?id=53018) and download **AzInfoProtection.exe** from the Azure Information Protection page.

+5. A computer running Windows (minimum of Windows 7 with Service Pack 1), and on this computer, you're signed in to Office apps from one of the following categories:

+    - Office 365 with Office 2016 apps (minimum version 1805, build 9330.2078).
+To use this option, your account must be assigned a license for Azure Rights Management.
+This license is included with the Azure Information Protection subscription.

+    - Office 365 ProPlus with 2016 apps or 2013 apps (Click-to-Run or Windows Installer-based installation).

+    - Office Professional Plus 2016.

+    - Office Professional Plus 2013 with Service Pack 1.

+    - Office Professional Plus 2010 with Service Pack 2.

 For a full list of prerequisites to use Azure Information Protection, see [Requirements for Azure Information Protection](requirements.md).

 ## Configure an existing label to apply the Do Not Forward protection